 4. May Reduce Cancer Risk

 Eating excess red meat is also believed to result in hormonal imbalance, which might increase the chances of developing hormone sensitive breast cancer.
-Research suggests that certain compounds in red meat behave like hormones and increase breast cancer risk by attaching to certain hormone receptors.4
+Research suggests that certain compounds in red meat behave like hormones and increase breast cancer risk by attaching to certain hormone receptors.4 Reducing the amount of red meat you eat could help bring down this risk.

 5. May Lower Chances Of Alzheimer’s Disease